Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Threshold Saturation in One-Dimensional Systems

 \blemma[Trivial Behavior] If $\cross(\hf,\hg)$ is trivial then the system behavior is simplified and under DE, i.e., under $\eqref{eqn:gfrecursion}$, the only spatial fixed points are with $\ff^t$ and $\fg^t$ set to either the constant $0$ or the constant $1,$ one of which is stable and one of which is unstable.
 The system converges for all initial values, other than the unstable spatial fixed point itself, to the stable spatial fixed point. \elemma

 Now that we have covered the ``trivial'' cases, let us consider the system behavior when $\cross(\hf,\hg)$ is non-trivial.
 As we will see, it is qualitatively different.
-The value $A(\hf,\hg)=\altPhi(\hf,\hg;1,1)$ plays an important role in the behavior of the system.
-This is why we introduced a special notation.
+The value of the total gap $A(\hf,\hg)$ plays an important role in the behavior of the system.
+This is why we introduced a special notation for it.
 The strictly positive gap condition implies that the value of $\altPhi(\hf,\hg;\xg,\xf)$ for $(\xg,\xf)\in \intcross(\hf,\hg)$ is strictly larger than the values $0$ and $A(\hf,\hg)$ found at the two trivial fixed points.
 We will see that this condition is related to the existence of wave-like solutions that interpolate between the two trivial fixed points.

 \bexample[Positive Gap Condition for the BEC] Figure~\ref{fig:positivegapbec36} illustrates the (strictly) positive gap condition for the $(3, 6)$-regular ensemble when transmission takes place over the BEC.
 The left picture shows the situation when the channel parameter is between the BP and the MAP threshold of the underlying ensemble.
 The right picture shows the situation when the channel parameter is above the MAP threshold of the underlying ensemble.
 In both cases $\cross(\hf,\hg)$ contains one non-trivial FP $(\xg, \xf)$ and for this FP $\altPhi(\hf,\hg;\xg,\xf) > \max\{0,A\}$, i.e., both cases fulfill the strictly positive gap condition.
 In the first case $A>0$, whereas in the second case $A<0$.
 We will see in Theorem~\ref{thm:mainexist} below that this change in the sign of $A$ leads to a reversal of direction of a wave-like solution to the system and hence to fundamentally different asymptotic behavior.
 Both pictures show the unscaled curve and the lightly shaded box shows what the picture would look like if we rescaled it so that the largest FP appears at $(1, 1)$.

-It is not hard to see that the strictly positive gap condition is necessarily satisfied for any $\hf,\hg$ for which $\cross(\hf,\hg)$ has a single non-trivial fixed point, and for which $(0,0)$ and $(1,1)$ are stable fixed points under the DE equations \eqref{eqn:DE}. { $\ensuremath{\Box}$} \eexample
+It is not hard to see that the strictly positive gap condition is necessarily satisfied for any $\hf,\hg$ for which $\cross(\hf,\hg)$ has a single non-trivial crossing point, and for which $(0,0)$ and $(1,1)$ are stable fixed points under the DE equations \eqref{eqn:DE}. { $\ensuremath{\Box}$} \eexample

 We are now ready to state the main result concerning the existence of interpolating wave solutions.

 \begin{theorem}[Existence of Continuum Spatial Waves] Assume that $\smthker$ is a regular averaging kernel.
 Let $(\hf,\hg)$ be a pair of functions in $\exitfns$ satisfying the strictly positive gap condition.